Team2530/Box-Bot/README.md

 # Accessing the LL's
 - The Limelights are named A and B (labeled with tape),  so connecting to the robot and accesing limelight-[a|b].local:5801 will provide the config dashboard.

+# Todo
+- Crop the x a little bit
+- Get FOV of limelight 4